-A roadmap for the first state brand to bring Himalayan organic produce to the world
+A roadmap for the House of Himalayas brand to bring Himalayan organic produce to the world

 Three key takeaways